Kinshu-Learner/iNotebook/README.md

 Once the user is done using the application, they can simply log out using the `Logout` button on the top right corner, so that no one else will be able to see their notes without logging in.

-`Bycrypt.js` and `JWT Authentication` have been used to enhance the overall sercutiry of the application.
+`Bycrypt.js` and `JWT Authentication` have been used to enhance the overall security of the application.

 ## License